 Many people and even doctors can mistake atopic dermatitis (atopic eczema) and allergic contact dermatitis for other skin conditions.
-The problem with misdiagnosing atopic or allergic contact dermatitis, is that like many other misdiagnoses, they can not only last longer, but possibly even get worse.
+The problem with misdiagnosing atopic or allergic contact dermatitis is that like many other misdiagnoses, they can not only last longer but possibly even get worse.
 Like any other condition or disease, the right medication and treatment are always needed.
 When you know, that what you have is 100% atopic or allergic contact dermatitis, you want it gone, and as soon as humanly possible.

 From My Own Personal Experience

 I’ve always had sensitive skin, as well as a horrible allergic reaction to Poison Oak and Poison Ivy as a child.
 I mean, to the point where you wouldn’t recognize me if I got it.
 I’m allergic to so many things that I’m almost fearful to mention them all.
 And I definitely wash my hands more than I know I should, which doesn’t help someone who has insanely sensitive skin.
-But regardless of my daily life, habits, and allergies, I wanted a cure or at least a treatment to atopic and contact dermatitis.
-My preference, was to find some type of home remedy that would work without having to take things that have so many beyond awful side effects that corticosteroids like prednisone and prednisolone have.
+But regardless of my daily life, habits, and allergies, I wanted a cure or at least a treatment for atopic and contact dermatitis.
+My preference was to find some type of home remedy that would work without having to take things that have so many beyond awful side effects that corticosteroids like prednisone and prednisolone have.

 Who wants to take steroids if they don’t have to, right?
 Rhetorical!
 The possible side effect of a moon face, weight gain shaping you like you’re wearing a swimming tube or a donut around your waist, and temporary clear skin resulting in acne later, doesn’t sound so appealing.
-Not to mention, so many other not so charming possible side effects.
+Not to mention, so many other not-so-charming possible side effects.
 And I almost forgot to mention the horrifying vivid nightmares that I’d wake myself up from by screaming or crying out of fear.
 I’m shivering thinking about it.
-And if you’re sensitive to everything like me, you’ll get those not so amazing side effects, and all of them I might add!
+And if you’re sensitive to everything like me, you’ll get those not-so-amazing side effects, and all of them I might add!
 Taking Prednisone or Prednisolone will completely get rid of most cases.
-But what you should expect and what you’re basically really settling for, is short term light and long term darkness.
+But what you should expect and what you’re basically really settling for, is short-term light and long-term darkness.
 The side effects are by all means, not worth it.

-For those who choose to take oral medication or use the creams etc., just know that over-usage as well as many years of using them can kill their effectiveness altogether, and become tachyphylaxis.
+For those who choose to take oral medication or use the creams etc., just know that over-usage, as well as many years of using them, can kill their effectiveness altogether, and become tachyphylaxis.
 Having said all of the above, there are always other options and creams or ointments that you could try or ask your dermatologist or allergy specialist about.
 Maybe they’ll recommend Elidel or Protopic, which I believe don’t thin the skin in the same negative manner as steroids would.
 That’s a plus, right?
 However, natural still takes the cake in my opinion when it’s not a severe case.

 Now, before I tell you some of the best natural home remedies to treat atopic and allergic contact dermatitis, I want to share with you the first time that I got atopic dermatitis.